Krxtopher/amazon-nova-omni-image-app/PROMPT_ENHANCEMENT_FEATURE.md

 - Expandable tray showing all enhancement options with descriptions

 ### Data Storage
-- Enhanced prompts are stored in the `enhancedPrompt` field of `GeneratedImage`
+- When prompt enhancement is used, the enhanced prompt becomes the main `prompt` field of `GeneratedImage`
-- Only stored when enhancement is actually used (not 'off')
+- The enhanced prompt is displayed everywhere the prompt is shown (placeholders, image cards, lightbox)
-- Allows users to see what enhanced prompt was used for each image
+- Original prompt is not preserved - the enhanced version becomes the canonical prompt for the image

 ## User Experience